Felipe’s opens new location in Old Metairie

 Howard says a comfortable yet modern feel is what they are going for.

-“We are starting to introduce booths in New Orleans, and we have charging stations underneath the table to charge your phone while you hang out, also in today’s world you got to have a hook for ladies and their purses,” Howard said.
+“We are starting to introduce booths in New Orleans, and we have charging stations underneath the table to charge your phone while you hang out.
+Also, in today’s world, you have to have a hook for ladies and their purses,” Howard said.

 “It is a little bit like modern Mexico.
-The white stucco is an influence of that,” Ron Stumm, Architect, Builder, and Managing Member said.
+The white stucco is an influence of that,” said architect Ron Stumm.

-Karen Phan is a food blogger and she went to eat at Felipe’s for their grand opening.
-She said, “Out of all their locations this is by far the most beautiful.”
+Karen Phan is a food blogger, and she went to eat at Felipe’s for its grand opening.
+She said, “Out of all their locations, this is by far the most beautiful.”

 Latest Posts: